saintaze/Restaurant-App/README.md

 ### Features
 + Single Page Application (SPA) built entirely with Native JS
 + Native JS WebComponent Architecture
-+ Responsive and Clean Mordern Design
++ Responsive and Clean Modern Design
 + Webpack used for Tooling
 + Dynamic Purchasing and Cart functionality (no checkout)
 + Pagination to swap items